lancehaoh/HTX/README.md

 ```
 For example, `cd C:\Users\gabri\Downloads\HTX-main\HTX-main`.

-2. Go to the backend folder and run the tests:
+2. Go to the backend folder, activate the virtual evnvironment and run the tests:
 ```
 cd backend
+myenv\Scripts\activate.bat
 pytest
 ```